• News and Events

 San Diego, CA, USA.
 September 13 , 2017

 QUASAR is working with the Florida Institute for Human and Machine Cognition (IHMC) on a project for the Air Force to develop a suite of wearable, nonintrusive technologies for measuring such varied physiological signals as EEG, ECG, fNIR, electrodermal response, and respiration bundled with sophisticated data processing to quantify and thus help improve operator performance.
 Whereas the capability to measure these signals is already available, no current tool can combine them into a unified set of outputs corresponding to the operator's physical, cognitive, and psychological state and correlating these to a likelihood of error.
-The Quantified Warrior system will meet this DoD need.
+QUASAR's Quantified Warrior system will meet this DoD need.

 Congressman Scott Peters visits the QUASAR companies